White Texas Sheet Cake

 - Frost While Cake Is Warm: This will help the frosting melt slightly into the cake, creating a moist and fresh topping.

-- Make It Your Own: Dress it up with sprinkles, toasted nuts, or add fun decorations for game days and special party themes.
+- Make It Your Own: Dress it up with sprinkles, toasted nuts, or add fun decorations for holidays and special party themes.

 Frequently Asked Questions: